Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

-\textbf{The continuous communication setup scales directly to joint training of the full agent population} (\textit{Population} row in Table \ref{tab:acc-speed}).
-In this setup, we use all 6 architectures as both senders and receivers, randomly pairing them at training time, ensuring each agent interacts with every other agent.
-A common communication protocol emerges that is mutually intelligible across all 36 agent pairings, leading to near perfect accuracy.
-Note that the large increase in learning time compared to the one-to-one setups is only apparent, because during population training each agent is only seeing 1/6 of the data in each epoch.\footnote{In other words, Table \ref{tab:acc-speed} is comparing the time it takes to train 2 agents in the one-to-one setups to the time it takes to train 12 agents in the population setup.} Thus, in terms of actual data exposure, a joint epoch count of 27 epochs correspond to 4.5 effective epochs of data exposure for a single agent, on average.
-This is still slower than one-to-one training, but by a much smaller margin.
-In the discrete population setting, top accuracy is reached faster, but there is a further 9\% drop compared to the already weak discrete one-to-one setup, making this training approach not competitive.
+\textbf{It is also possible to train the full agent population to very high accuracy in relatively few epochs} (\textit{Population} row in Table \ref{tab:acc-speed}).
+In this setup, we use all 7 modules as both senders and receivers, randomly pairing them at training time, ensuring each agent interacts with every other agent.
+A common communication protocol emerges that is mutually intelligible across all 49 agent pairings.
+Note that the large increase in learning time compared to the one-to-one setups is only apparent, because during population training each agent is only seeing 1/7 of the data in each epoch.\footnote{In other words, Table \ref{tab:acc-speed} is comparing on the same scale the time it takes to train 2 agents in the one-to-one setups to the time it takes to train 14 agents in the population setup.
+The difference is even sharper if we consider specific \textit{pairs} of population agents, as at each turn an agent is paired with one of seven distinct partners.
+In Appendix \ref{app:longer-training}, we show that, if we train the population for 7 times more epochs, so that each population agent sees as much data as an agent in the one-to-one settings, population accuracy further slowly increases, although it still generally lags behind that of one-to-one training.} Thus, in terms of actual data exposure, a joint count of 28 (or 24 when using the 64-dimensional channel) epochs correspond to 4 (3.3) effective epochs of data exposure for a single agent, on average.
+Convergence is thus faster on average in population training than in one-to-one training.

-Communication is possible both for pairs that have different architectures (communication between the ViT and VGG architectures reaches 0.96), and for pairs that have different training methods (communication between DINO and ResNet 152 reaches 0.99 accuracy).
-Detail of performance accross all tested vision modules is available in Appendix \ref{appendix:a}.
+We investigated whether the (generally small) differences in accuracy or learning time between agents with different visual modules is accounted for by the underlying discrepancy between their pre-trained visual representations.
+As different visual modules have different output dimension, we used RSA \citep{Kriegeskorte:etal:2008} to measure the correlation between visual module output similarity and accuracy/learning time in communication training (measured for population pairs and one-to-one couplings, respectively).
+We did not find a significant correlation in either case, suggesting that communication training is quite robust to underlying visual representation differences.